 We also have to consider that negative reactions to criticism could also be a trauma trigger response stemming from childhood.

 For an Empath, repeated pain caused by criticism can eventually lead them to closing down to others.
 It can make for superficial or shallow conversations and an inability to make proper connections.
-It almost comes as a double-edged sword.
-In a bid to stay protected from others’ judgements we can build a wall so high that we end upon the outside of everything, which can become quite isolating.

 A simple question to ask is: Why do you think you feel such reactions to criticism? (f you want to uncover the true answer, now is the time to be totally honest with yourself.)

 The answers will probably look a little something like this:

 - When you’re criticised you feel like you’ve let someone down.

 - You were picked on as a child and it made you feel weak or useless and anything that reinforces that belief acts as a trauma trigger.

 - Your parents constantly criticised your efforts and, although you realise it was their way to make you better at everything, it served in making you feel insecure or unvalued.